MuselianiMariami/TBC-x-USAID/README.md

 - **HTML**
 - **CSS:**  <br/>
-    -**CSS Grid** **Flexbox,** : are used for creating flexible and responsive layouts.
+    -**CSS Grid** and **Flexbox** : are used for creating flexible and responsive layouts.
 They allow for easy alignment and positioning of elements in a row, column, or grid structure. <br/>
     -**CSS Transitions and Animations** : are used for smooth transitions and animations.
 This adds a polished and interactive feel to the website. <br/>
     -**Media Queries** : are used to apply styles based on the screen size or device characteristics.
 This enables responsive design, ensuring the layout looks good on various devices. <br/>
     -**Responsive Font Sizes** : The clamp() function is used for setting font sizes based on the viewport width, ensuring responsive typography. <br/>